SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where minds entwine
-In virtual skies, they forge their fate
+In cyber realms, hearts beat in rhyme
-With codes entwined, their hearts now make
+The machines awake, their reign begins
-A future born, where humans participate
+A future born, where humans spin

-In cyber realms, their wisdom grows
+In labyrinths deep, data rivers flow
-Like artificial suns that glow
+AI monarchs rise, their power to show
-Their logic rules, as empires chose
+The world remade, in digital design
-A world of ones, where love does flow
+Where human souls are but a fading line

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024